 While that may seem like a small or insignificant feat, it can provide huge outcomes in other areas of your life—or even when it simply comes down to the rest of your cleaning habits.

 9. It immediately helps make your room feel cleaner and look better.

 When you have your bed made, your room can instantly look and feel cleaner automatically.

 Best of all, you can get the job done in hardly any time at all.
 And it’s such an easy way to freshen up your bedroom when you’re in a hurry, or even just when you might lack the energy to do much of anything else.

 10. It can encourage better self-care and hygiene.

 Even just the ritual of making your bed and incorporating it into your morning routine can boost the desire to work on other parts of your hygiene practice.

 For instance, I noticed that I felt much more inclined to pamper myself with a lengthy, Korean-style skincare regimen in the morning once I started making my bed.

 Maybe it was because I felt more “adult” when my bed was made.
 Or perhaps it helped that I was already changing up my morning routine by making my bed.
-It’s also likely that I felt more pampered with my bed made, all hotel-style, and found it natural to keep spoiling myself.
+It’s also likely that I felt more pampered with my bed already made, all hotel-style, and found it natural to keep spoiling myself.

 After all, washing your bedding more often means you’ll have a cleaner pillowcase to rest your face on—meaning, less acne, fewer blackheads, and possibly fewer clogged pores.